0x00002a/DeadlyAccel/README.md

 ### Breaking changes

-When new options are added to the config file, the old version is backed-up (renamed to "DeadlyAccel.cfg.backup.x" where x is a unique identifer) and the default config is loaded.
+When new options are added to the config file, the old version is backed-up (renamed to "DeadlyAccel.cfg.backup.x" where x is a unique identifier) and the default config is loaded.
 Any modifications to the old config file must be copied over to the new file.

 ## Bug reports